nagasudhirpulla/taming_python/blog/skills/flask_waitress.md

 <hr/>

-* In this post we will learn how to use waitress as a WS for a flask application
+* In this post we will learn how to use waitress as a WSGI (Web Server Gateway Interface) for a flask application

-## What is nssm
+## What is Waitress
-* nssm runs commands or batch files (in our case, the flask application) as background services in windows
-* The services are also restarted in case of failure
-* The services can be easily managed using services.msc in windows
-* Command line output can be saved in log files as text
-* The generated logs can also be rotated based on time and log file size criteria
-* nssm also has a graphical editor to manage it's services
+* Waitress is a pure python WSGI (Web Server Gateway Interface) server
+* Waitress can run bo

 ### Install nssm in windows
 * Download nssm zip file from https://nssm.cc/download and unzip into a folder in C drive